 Ensure the alternative covers all the essential tools your business needs: CRM software for customer tracking, project management for internal workflows, HR for employee records and payroll, finance for budgeting and accounting, and invoicing for billing automation.

-A modern ERP or business management tool must integrate seamlessly with the other software your company uses – whether it's marketing automation platforms, eCommerce tools, or accounting apps.
+A modern ERP or business management tool must integrate seamlessly with the other software your company uses – whether it's marketing automation platforms, e-Commerce tools, or accounting apps.

 Every business has its own workflows, which is why flexibility is critical.
 Look for platforms that support both code-level customizations (for technical teams) and no-code or low-code options (for non-developers).
 The ability to tailor forms, workflows, automation rules, and even UI elements can make or break adoption.